VDB Comparison

 Link (scroll-to-anchor) between concepts in your article (or to other articles on the platform) where it makes sense.

-Use github basic formatting, rather than html.
+Use github basic formatting, not html.

 3. Be clear, substantive, and brief